ygzdmr/cmpe544-assignment1/README.md

 # CMPE544 - Assignment 1: Expectation Maximization and Classification

-This repository contains the code and report for CMPE544 Assignment 1, focusing on pattern recognition techniques.
+This repository contains the code and report for Assignment 1 of CMPE544 – Pattern Recognition at Boğaziçi University.
+The assignment focuses on implementing the Expectation-Maximization algorithm, as well as k-NN, Gaussian Naive Bayes, and Multinomial Logistic Regression classifiers.

 ## Project Structure